hackclub/hackclub/playbook/workshops/dodge/blank_canvas.md

 ```

 In this part, we won't talk about what `function setup()` and `function draw()`
 are.
-We'll this in more detail
+We'll cover this in more detail
 [later](linear_player_movement.md#understanding-the-code).

 ## Tinkering with the values of `createCanvas`